 Metal and Conservative Christianity

 Rock and metal have always had a reputation for going against the grain of traditional, conservative culture.
-It’s easy to dismiss it as a satanic movement without looking deeper, just like many other things new and terrifying.
+It’s easy to dismiss it as a satanic movement without looking beyond the edgy appearances, just like many other things new and terrifying.
 Although metal comes across as a darker and more aggressive genre, it’s morale is no different than other modern genres.
 Lyrics like, “Tequila make her clothes fall off!” or, “Save a horse, ride a cowboy!” are often heard on the radio in public places, yet hardly anyone seems to raise any eyebrows.
 Rolling Stone magazine even pointed out that country music makes more references to drug use than any other genre.
 Yet ultra-conservatives would throw a hissy fit over a little guitar distortion and someone bellowing, “DARKNESS IMPRISONING ME, ALL THAT I SEE ABSOLUTE HORROR!”

 How is it acceptable for the Bible to contain violence and sexual references but not heavy metal?
 Purity culture seems to play an influential role in how we react to portrayals of reality in art that makes us uncomfortable.
 The Bible doesn’t shy away from the raw reality of what the results of sin are.
 Nor does it hide the beautiful, erotic realism of romantic and sexual relationships that God wired us humans to enjoy.